suncoast-devs/handbook/lessons/js-intro/lecture.md

 What about an array that has different types of elements?

-Unlike `C#`, TypeScript can handle that just fine, and in a very nice way.
+Unlike `C#`, TypeScript can handle that just fine and in a very nice way.

 ![fit right](http://3.bp.blogspot.com/-2vVZ7SPGpIg/UFs0TJ5zTdI/AAAAAAAABOA/qT7jRACFolE/s320/IMG_1154.JPG)